ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 1. Validates the certificate
 1. Validates if the partnerID belongs to a registered partner
 1. Validates if the partner status is active
-1. Retrieves the policy constituting for the partnerID
+1. Retrieves the policy constituting for the partnerID and partner api key
+   * NOTE: (For points 3, 4 and 5) **Partners Authentication and Authorisation** is only a proxy implementation due to pending integration with Partner Management services.
 1. Validates if the auth type specified in the request is one of the policies retrieved.
 1. Validates if the auth type specified in the request is one of the permissible auth types for e-KYC for the country as per the set configuration
 1. Validates if the retrieved policy contains one e-KYC policy (the policy containing demographic attributes to be returned)